Updated: Nov 11, 2022

 When the front ends of two cars collide as they drive in opposite directions, this is known as a head-on collision.
 When the velocity of the moving vehicles is added together, intense forces are applied during the crash, making this the deadliest type of collision.
 These collisions result in severe bodily injury and, in some cases, death.

-The more energy and time it takes to bring a vehicle to a full stop, the quicker it is going.
+The more energy and time it takes to bring a vehicle to a full stop, the quicker it goes.
 When driving at high speeds, a driver's chances of losing control of their vehicle increase.
 Excessive speed limits a driver's response time and ability to respond to sudden changes in traffic or emergencies, which can quickly result in catastrophic injuries.
 Punitive damages could be available for accidents incurred by a speeding driver due to the reckless nature of speeding.

-Distracted Driving Causes Accidents
+6. Distracted Driving Causes Accidents